yamcs/yamcs-sle/docs/index.rst

 The RAF and RCF services are further divided into:

-* **online timely:** used for retrieval of frames where there is a guaranteed timeliness of data - if the receiver of the data cannot process the data fast enough (or the network link towards the receiver is too slow), the provider will drop data.
+* **online timely:** used for retrieval of frames with a guaranteed timeliness of data - if the receiver of the data cannot process the data fast enough (or the network link towards the receiver is too slow), the provider will drop data.

-* **online complete:** used for retrieval of frames where the receiver wants to receive complete data at the expense of timeliness.
+* **online complete:** used for retrieval of frames when the receiver wants to receive complete data at the expense of timeliness.
 The provider will buffer the data if the receiver is too slow.

-* **offline:** used for retrieval of frames stored at the provider.
+* **offline:** used for retrieval of frames stored at the provider (ground station).

 .. rubric:: Usage with Maven